marcusoftnet/marcusoftnet.github.io/_posts/2019-01-07-kanbanstats-where-is-time-spent.md

 * [Lead time with filters](https://www.marcusoft.net/2019/01/kanbanstats-ii-filter-the-process-chart.html)
 * [Throughput](https://www.marcusoft.net/2019/01/kanbanstats-iii-throughput.html)

-And this time it's time to see if we can visualise a bit where time is spent.
+And this time it's time to see if we can visualize a bit where time is spent.
 For this first post, we will make some basic classifications of active and not active or not "on the board" and "on the board".

 In the coming posts I want to expand on this and see if we can make a distinction between other states on the board as well, but for that, we need to expand the data in "Raw data", because that data only contains completed items right now.